Map number 41, hiked September 29 – October 1, 2017

 There are 2 routes up, one trail starts pretty much right where the bus drops you off at.
 The other is about a 5 or 10 minute walk up the road.
 According to map time, they both take the same amount of time.
 As you get close to the peak of Kai-Komagatake, be careful to avoid the dotted-line trail, unless you have bouldering gear.
 I got confused at this point because I thought I was on the solid-line trail and when I reached a point that I saw an arrow painted on the rock straight up, I said no way, and headed back down to find the easier trail.

 Before the peak there are a few rocky sections where you’ll want to put your hiking sticks away and use your hands.
 Then as you get higher, you’ll want to take your hiking sticks back out because its very fine broken up pebbles that are quite slippery, and you don’t want to fall here.

 The view from the top was pleasant.
-The sun was a little too high to cast for the dramatic effect, and there was some overcast, but I could still see Fuji and Mt.
+The sun was a little too high for the dramatic effect, and there was some overcast, but I could still see Fuji and Mt.
 Kita from here.

 The trail continues up, past a very tranquil looking hut that has a large container full of beer, with running water to keep it cool.
 If only I didn’t have such a steep hike ahead of me.
 Just before you get to the Senjo hut, the trail gets really rocky and steep.
 You can see the hut from below, but the distance is deceiving, you still have quite a bit of climbing to do.